 - Add practical and relevant experience to your academic or professional résumé

 - Open to college students, recent graduates, and professionals

 - The only pre-requisite is self-motivation—no previous architecture or construction experience necessary

 - Financial aid may be transferable

-In this program, students translate theory into practice, ultimately building an architecturally innovative high-performance shelter that they collaboratively design.
-Students gain experience in team design and facilitation as well as project management.
+In this program, students translate theory into practice, ultimately building an architecturally innovative high-performance shelter of their own design.
+Students gain experience in group design and facilitation as well as project management.
 They develop their own positions and arguments for good design and sound ethical and environmental building practice.
-They leave knowing how to use a variety of hand and power tools and feel comfortable on a building site.
+They leave knowing how to use a variety of hand and power tools and feeling comfortable on a building site.
 They are empowered with the ability and confidence to measure and implement appropriate technology now and into the future.

-The Yestermorrow-UMass semester offers admission to highly motivated undergraduates and recent graduates from any major at any accredited degree-granting institution of higher education—no previous architecture or building experience is necessary.
+The Yestermorrow-UMass Design/Build Semester offers admission to highly motivated students from a variety of academic and non-academic backgrounds including professionals, individuals seeking a career change, undergraduates, graduate students, and recent graduates from any major at any accredited degree-granting institution of higher education—no previous architecture or building experience is necessary.
 The semester’s interdisciplinary curriculum includes lectures, seminars, studio time, and job-site work all reinforcing and complementing one another while informing the group project.
 Our instructors are leaders in academia, green architecture, and building craft.

-Come to the Yestermorrow-UMass Semester in Sustainable Design/Build to advance your skills, develop your portfolio, and build your competitive edge.
+Come to the Yestermorrow-UMass Design/Build Semester to advance your skills, develop your portfolio, and build your competitive edge.